metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_output_v1alpha2_manifest.md

 - `host` (String) IP address or hostname of the target HTTP Server
 - `http_password` (Attributes) Basic Auth Password.
 Requires HTTP_User to be set (see [below for nested schema](#nestedatt--spec--http--http_password))
 - `http_user` (Attributes) Basic Auth Username (see [below for nested schema](#nestedatt--spec--http--http_user))
 - `json_date_format` (String) Specify the format of the date.
-Supported formats are double, epochand iso8601 (eg: 2018-05-30T09:39:52.000681Z)
+Supported formats are double, epoch and iso8601 (eg: 2018-05-30T09:39:52.000681Z)
-- `json_date_key` (String) Specify the name of the time key in the output record.To disable the time key just set the value to false.
+- `json_date_key` (String) Specify the name of the time key in the output record.
+To disable the time key just set the value to false.
 - `networking` (Attributes) Include fluentbit networking options for this output-plugin (see [below for nested schema](#nestedatt--spec--http--networking))
 - `port` (Number) TCP port of the target HTTP Server
 - `proxy` (String) Specify an HTTP Proxy.
-The expected format of this value is http://host:port.Note that https is not supported yet.
+The expected format of this value is http://host:port.
+Note that https is not supported yet.
-- `tls` (Attributes) HTTP output plugin supports TTL/SSL, for more details about the properties availableand general configuration, please refer to the TLS/SSL section. (see [below for nested schema](#nestedatt--spec--http--tls))
+- `tls` (Attributes) HTTP output plugin supports TTL/SSL, for more details about the properties available and general configuration, please refer to the TLS/SSL section. (see [below for nested schema](#nestedatt--spec--http--tls))
 - `uri` (String) Specify an optional HTTP URI for the target web server, e.g: /something

 <a id="nestedatt--spec--http--http_password"></a>